hammingweight/gangplank/README.md

 # Gangplank
-## Export Keras Metrics to Prometheus
+## Exposing Keras Metrics to Prometheus
 [Prometheus](https://prometheus.io/) is a monitoring system that pulls metrics from applications and infrastructure.
 Gangplank is a Python package for exposing Keras training, evaluation and inference metrics to Prometheus.